ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 ```

 <info-box>
 	If you decide to hide the "Close" button, remember to leave some other way(s) to close the dialog.
-The <kbd>Esc</kbd> key press also closes the dialog but it may not be available, e.g. to touch screen users.
+The <kbd>Esc</kbd> key press also closes the dialog but it may not be available, for example for touch screen users.
 </info-box>

 ##### Content